 Throughout the U.S., communities, especially in rural areas and inner cities, lack access to critical social services and health resources.
 Social workers work in schools, hospitals, prisons, government agencies, and nonprofits to help individuals, families, and communities overcome adversity.

-While social work is rewarding, it is potentially dangerous.
-The Centers for Disease Control and Prevention (CDC) reports that of the 20,790 workers who experienced traumatic workplace violence in 2018, 73% of them worked in health care and social assistance roles.
+While social work is rewarding, it can be a potentially dangerous profession.
+The Centers for Disease Control and Prevention (CDC) reports that of the 20,870 workers who experienced traumatic workplace violence in 2019, 70% of them worked in health care and social assistance roles.
 Social worker safety is worth considering when pursuing a career in the field.